Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

 - *Price*
   Enter a price value.
 - *From*
-  Enter a quantity value to scale the product price.
+  Enter a quantity value applicable to scale price.

 - [CANCEL]